ekeilty17/ekeilty17.github.io/_posts/billiards-collection/2024-03-24-the-1D-motion-of-a-freely-moving-billiard-ball.md

 {% endtikz %}
 </center>

 They intersect!
 What is the meaning of this intersection point?
 It is the exact point at which the translational motion and the rotational motion of the CB become in sync with each other.
 This is exactly the definition of **rolling without slipping**.
 Once this occurs, it would not make sense for the translational velocity to continue losing speed while the spin continues to increase.
-Instead, we have entered a second stage of it's motion, describe by different equations.
+Instead, we have entered a second stage of its motion, describe by different equations.

 Before we analyze the second stage, let's first calculate when exactly the CB stops sliding and begins rolling without slipping.
 Let $t_{s \rightarrow r}$ denote the time at which this occurs.
 The **no slip condition** occurs when the following relationship holds.